-The TNIS Wellbeing Leaders promote the TNIS Wellbeing Model, which focuses on Give, Take Notice, Keep Learning, Be Active and Connect.
+The TNIS Wellbeing Leaders promote the TNIS Wellbeing Model, which focuses on giving, Take Notice, Keep Learning, Be Active and Connecting.
 They work alongside teachers to choose the weekly wellbeing focus and highlight the focus at assemblies.

 Teacher: Chantal Hair and Courtney Sheehan